 How will the Article 4 Direction affect me?

 If your property is covered by the Article 4 Direction, you will need to apply for planning permission if you wish to make a change of use from office to residential from 15 September 2017.

 Projects for which Class O prior approval is obtained before 15 September 2017 will not be affected by the Article 4 Direction and your prior approval will still be valid.

 Where can I get further information?

-You can inspect a copy of the Article 4 Direction and the maps at the Planning Department at Phoenix House Monday to Friday 9.30am to 4.30pm.
+You can inspect a copy of the Article 4 Direction and the maps between 9:30am and 4:30pm Monday to Friday at the Planning Department at Civic Centre, 6 Brixton Hill, London SW2 1EG.